drone-plugins/drone-s3-sync/DOCS.md

 In the  `content_encoding` field the key is an extension including the leading dot `.`.
 If you want to set a encoding type for files with no extension, set the key to th empty string `""`.
 If there are no matches for the `content_encoding` of a file, no content-encoding header will be added.

 In the  `cache_control` field the key is an extension including the leading dot `.`.
-If you want to set cahce control for files with no extension, set the key to th empty string `""`.
+If you want to set cache control for files with no extension, set the key to the empty string `""`.
 If there are no matches for the `cache_control` of a file, no cache-control header will be added.

 The `metadata` field can be set as either an object where the keys are the metadata headers: